ovh/cds/docs/content/hosting/ready-to-run/from-binaries.md

 This article contains the steps to start CDS locally, with API, UI and a local Hatchery.

-- Download CDS from Github
+- Download CDS from GitHub
 - Prepare Database
 - Launch CDS API, CDS UI and a Local Hatchery

 ### Prerequisite

-- a redis
+- a Redis
-- a postgresql 9.4 min
+- a PostgreSQL 9.4 min

-### Get latest release from Github
+### Get latest release from GitHub

 ```bash
 mkdir $HOME/cds